musyelevateher/startup-website2/README.md

 # startup-website2
-# Startup-website
 **Description**: This project is a web page designed using React featuring a responsive layout and modern design elements which include mobile  and desktop view.
-It include react making the Harmburger-menu interactive.
+Components and Hooks were used,the input fields on the Contact Us page are being tracked using the useState hook.The website was designed with animation using Framer motion.Acustom map was incorporated that displays office address as the location marker

 ## Table of Contents